civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 # Terraform deploy system

 Terraform is an infrastructure-as-code tool that allows you to define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
-CiviForm provides Terraform configuration files that allow you to deploy CiviForm on Azure and AWS.
+CiviForm provides Terraform configuration files that allow you to deploy CiviForm on AWS.
 Knowledge of Terraform is not required to run them, but reading the high-level [Terraform overview](https://www.terraform.io/intro) may be useful.

 ## Setup

 ### Outside configuration
 You will need some values that are configured outside of CiviForm before you start the setup.
 Some of the steps are optional, meaning that you can bring up a staging environment and get the app working without them, but they will need to be completed for production setup.
 * (Optional) Admin auth client_id, client_secret, and discovery_uri.
-See [setting up Azure AD for an example](#setting-up-azure-ad)
+See [setting up Azure AD for an example](#setting-up-azure-a-d)
 * (Optional) Applicant auth client_id, client_secret, and discovery_uri.
 See setting up the [Authentication Providers](https://github.com/civiform/civiform/wiki/Authentication-Providers)
 * Domain name for your deployment.
 For example `civiform.mycity.gov`
 * (AWS) ARN of an SSL certificate for load balancer.
 See [requesting AWS certificate](#requesting-aws-certificate)